aaronbentley/SoopaNova/README.md

 ### Content

-- [ ] Frontpage - add frontpage section "Download your screenshots" 3 cards
+- [x] Frontpage - add frontpage section "Download your screenshots" 3 cards
-- [ ] Create - pretty up "upload UI" - add 3x cards for products "Poster Prints", "Canvas Prints" and "Framed Prints"
 - [ ] Screenshots - how to get your screenshot files (Xbox/PS/PC/Nintendo?)
 - [ ] About - what is SoopaNova?
 - [x] FAQ - add "how to download screenshots" - link to Screenshots page